moonexpr/cttb-ansible/roles/e2guardian/README.md

 - the global cttb lists in _cttb-lists_ with banned sites, exceptions etc that all groups include

+This helps a great deal to avoid duplication or missing stuff out, ie blocking something in a group but forgetting to block it into another or the same for whitelisting.

 ## Adding lists
 To add either an override list or a global list you need to do two things:
 - explicitly declare the list to be added in the variable, either